 Or perhaps an attacker bypassed your defenses and owned your network months ago.
 If existing tools were able to find the attack, you wouldn't be in this situation.
-You are bleeding sensitive data and the time-consuming manual process of finding and eradicating the attacker is costing you money and hurting your organization.
-The answer is simple if you have the skills: Write tools to automate various aspects of your defenses.
+You are bleeding sensitive data and the time-consuming manual process of finding and eradicating the attacker is costing you money and hurting your organization big time.
+The answer is simple if you have the skills: Write a tool to automate your defenses.

-Or, as a penetration tester, you need to evolve as quickly as the threats you are paid to emulate.
+If you are a penetration tester, you need to evolve as quickly as the threats you are paid to emulate.
 What do you do when "off-the-shelf" tools and exploits fall short?
-If you're good, you write your own tool or modify existing capabilities to make them perform as you need.
+If you're good, you write your own tool.

-SEC573 is designed to give you the skills you need for tweaking, customizing, or outright developing your own tools.
-We put you on the path of creating your own tools, empowering you to better automate the daily routine of today's information security professional and to achieve more value in less time.
+SEC573 is designed to give you the skills you need to tweak, customize, or outright develop your own tools.
+We put you on the path to create your own tools, empowering you to better automate the daily routine of today's information security professional and achieve more value in less time.
 Again and again, organizations serious about security emphasize their need for skilled tool builders.
 There is a huge demand for people who can understand a problem and then rapidly develop prototype code to attack or defend against it.
-Learn Python in-depth with us to become fully weaponized.
+Join us and learn Python in-depth and fully weaponized.

 You Will Learn How To: